What is AARI?

 How does AARI work?

-AARI focuses on critical thinking with expository text to help students access content from texts.
+AARI focuses on critical thinking with informational text to help students access content from texts.

 AARI emphasizes small group instruction that meets students where they are and accelerates their reading through instruction built around: